albinlju/EpiAndSvelte/README.md

 10. Create a webpage in admin panel with https://localhost:5000 as url and set homepage as root page for the webpage.

 To develop in the project you can run dotnet watch run -s EpiSvelte.csproj in terminal.
 You can secondly run "npm run fe-watch-all" in another teminal window.
-Now we will listen to changes in pages blocks and svelte files and reload projekt for both backend and frontend changes.
+Now we will listen to changes in pages blocks and svelte files and reload project for both backend and frontend changes.